jwstegemann/fritz2-docs/Repositories.md

 ## Serializer

-When you defined you data class which you want to share by a `Repository`, you must define a `Serializer` for it first.
-You can of course use [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for it.
-Therefore, you need to annotate you data class (here `Person`) with `@Serializable` and then you can write the following:
+When defining the data class you want to share via a `Repository`, you must define a `Serializer` for it.
+You can of course use [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for this.
+Annotate your data class (here `Person`) with `@Serializable` and then write the following serializer for your class:

 ```kotlin
 object PersonSerializer : Serializer<Person, String> {